-During both phase I and II, you will receive early clinical exposure through courses including Principles and Practices of Podiatric Medicine, Surgery and Biomechanics; Essentials of Clinical Medicine; Physician and Society; and Service Learning.
-Our students will also refine their clinical skills by working with standardized patients in our Clinical Skills Lab and through participation in WesternU’s service-oriented clubs and organizations.
-Read more about clinical experiences and third and fourth year rotations
+The Pre-Clinical Education will introduce you to early clinical exposure through courses including Podiatric Medicine Principles & Practice; Clinical Medicine and Reasoning; and Service Learning.
+Our students will refine their clinical skills by working with standardized patients in our Clinical Skills Lab and through participation in WesternU’s service-oriented clubs and organizations.

 WesternU’s interprofessional education provides a forum for you to collaborate and learn from students in eight other health-care programs.
 This curriculum provides an opportunity for early networking with other health professionals and ultimately prepares you to better serve your patients through interprofessional collaboration and referrals.